gvwilson/thirdbit/fiction/iffy/index.md

 "Show-off," Uncle Jack grumbled.
 "Treatin' that thing like it's some kind o' pet rat."

-"She actually trained its core on a sim of a guard dog she once had," Wales said drily.
+"She actually trained its core on a guard dog she once had," Wales said drily.
 He picked up his toolbox and nudged Iffy with his elbow.
 "Come on.